 Divorce and Separation Finances

-Feeling secure about your financial future is often one of the main concerns during the breakdown of a relationship.
+Feeling secure about your financial future is often one of the main concerns when a relationship breaks down.
 Whatever the complexities and circumstances that you face, our specialist team will provide support and guidance on your financial entitlements following a divorce or separation.

 Reaching a financial settlement can be a testing time but we will work by your side to secure a successful outcome.
 We will advise you on what is fair, reasonable and realistic, whether you are involved in a negotiated settlement or whether a judge is to make the final decision.
 And we will draw on our many years of experience to help you make informed and well considered choices, both in terms of process and outcome, when reaching a financial settlement in respect of your finances following a divorce or separation.

 Our Expertise →